Upper Dolpo Trek

 The region of the Upper Dolpo Trekking is highly filled with Tibetan influences.
 Many of the villages still practice the ancient old Bon traditions.
 These villages are full of old traditions and culture.
 Our Peregrine guide will guide you in understanding the locality of the region.

-Many honey hunters are also famous for their pure honey venture into the Dolpo region.
+Many honey hunters are famous for their pure honey venture into the Dolpo region.
 We might encounter these daredevils who live by gathering “Himalayan gold” from the highlands.
 In another part of the Upper Dolpa Trek, we head to Phoksudo Lake.
 Also known as the deepest lake in Nepal.
 Following the Phoksudo River, which fills its surroundings with life, gives you an excellent natural trail through valleys, streams, and highlands.

 Along the way, we passed and stayed in different cultural villages.
 Here we can see the people in their daily lives, following old traditions.
 The Upper Dolpo Trek has magnificent valleys, culture, and mountain views.
-Also, heading through green forests and jungles near Tarakot lets you encounter various wildlife living in their unique habitats.
+Also, heading through green forests and jungles near Tarakot lets you encounter various wildlife in their unique habitats.

 Staying in old villages, campsites, and guesthouses makes the Upper Dolpo Trekking an adventure.
 The Peregrine Treks & Expedition team is always available for any route or region information.
 To get the whole experience, we ensure that the Upper Dolpo Trek in Nepal will give you everlasting memories!